fluiddyn/fluidfoam/doc/index.rst

 Modules Reference
 -----------------

-Here is presented the general organization of the package (see also :doc:`concepts_classes`) and the documentation of the modules, classes and functions.
+Here is presented the general organization of the package and the documentation of the modules, classes and functions.

 .. autosummary::